Digital Manufacturing Masterclass for Closed Loop Manufacturing

 Opening discussion for lessons and challenges for the future for manufacturing industry in Scotland and indeed the UK.
 What changes we can implement now.

-Robertson Timber Engineering Ltd collaborated with Stewart Milne, Offsite Solutions Scotland and Construction Scotland’s Innovation Centre’s Make It Smart Hub to pilot its Automated Window Installation Project.
-You’ll hear from both Robertson Timber Engineering and CSIC on the benefits accrued as a result of the pilot and the next steps.
+Offsite Solutions Scotland members (Robertson Timber Engineering and Stewart Milne) collaborated with Construction Scotland Innovation Centre’s Make It Smart Hub to pilot an advanced offsite production process.
+You’ll hear from both Robertson Timber Engineering and CSIC on the benefits accrued as a result of this pilot and be informed on the next steps for accelerating product assembly.

 Andy More, General Manager of Rubberatkins will set out his company’s Lean journey based on a foundation of 5S.
 This isn’t the first time the company has tried to establish 5S in the workplace and they’ve had to adjust their model many times along the way.
 Key takeaways for the delegates attending this workshop are don’t be afraid to get it wrong - the company has learned far more from the mistakes they made than from the things that went right first time.
 The second key message is around getting everyone within the organisation involved and through the same training - empowering their employees so that change is led by them rather than management.